 So Ticino offers plenty of opportunities to mix up an exciting program of family fun and relaxation.

 FREQUENTLY ASKED QUESTIONS

 The itinerary starts in Bellinzona, the capital of the canton of Ticino.
-It ends at the Tamaro Splash & Spa water park.
+It ends in the Verzasca Valley.

-Transfers are a maximum of 40 minutes (the longest transfer is 38 minutes by car from Bellinzona to Lugano).
+Transfers take a maximum of 45 minutes (the longest transfer is 43 minutes by bus, and 40 minutes by car).

 Yes, but more so the older ones that don’t need to be in a stroller anymore and can walk a few miles.
-For example, the hike from San Salvatore to Morcote is not suitable for a stroller.
+The hikes listed (Cimetta – Cardada, Valle Maggia, Valle Verzasca) are not suitable for a stroller.